 How a Lymphedema Compression Pump Works

-Lymphedema Compression Pump, also known as an Intermittent Compression Pump and Pneumatic Compression Pump, was created as a sleeve or a vest-style garment.
+The Lymphedema Compression Pump, alternatively known as an Intermittent Compression Pump and Pneumatic Compression Pump, in the form of a sleeve or a vest-style garment.
 The vest or sleeve has many air chambers – think small balloons – they inflate and deflate to get the lymph fluid moving in the right direction.

 Depending on the area of the body that needs help, the patient may be in a sitting position for the arm or sitting or lying down for the upper torso treatment.
 For the chest or the body’s trunk, the patient can be lying down depending on the pump.
 The treatment – the pump pumping away the toxins in the affected area can take up to 60 minutes to complete.
 Using an Extremities Compression Pump means fewer trips to the hospital because you can have an at-home therapy regimen as recommended by a certified lymphedema therapist.

-Your therapist will guide you in the best practices for use of the pump that incorporates the settings, pressure, and pumping action that is required to treat your condition.
+Your therapist will provide guidance on the best practices for using the pump, including the settings, pressure, and pumping action necessary to treat your condition.
 Treatment frequency is a key element for the use of the pneumatic pump.
-And remember, that more pressure doesn’t yield better results.
+Additionally, remember that more pressure doesn’t yield better results.
 In general, the lighter the pressure the better the pump works moving fluids from swollen areas.

 The best thing about Edema Compression Pump is the improvement it provides to blood circulation.
 When we increase the supply of oxygen to the leg/legs that are experiencing trouble, it will improve sleep, improve a person’s ability to walk and reduce the pain associated with RLS.
 The gentle massaging this system uses to provide relief is extremely soothing and many patients are more than satisfied with the treatment and results.
-The fluid that has built up in the affected areas is returned to the body and removed through the body’s chemical network.
+The affected areas return the fluid that has built up back to the body and eliminate it through the body’s chemical network.

-The Bio Compression Pump as it is known, is a lightweight, quiet, comfortable, high-quality machine to use for home therapy.
-The ease of use of this gem makes it a comfortable experience for the user, and it records a high compliance rate of use.
-Once patients become tolerant of the treatments, the pressure can be ramped up gradually to increase effectiveness.
+The Bio Compression Pump, known for its lightweight, quiet, and comfortable design, is a high-quality machine suitable for home therapy.
+The ease of use of this gem makes it a comfortable experience for the user.
+It also records a high compliance rate of use.
+Patients can gradually increase the pressure as they develop tolerance to the treatments, thereby enhancing effectiveness.
 The gradient pump systems are far and away the most economical way to treat lymphedema and venous insufficiency.

 - The multi-chamber, non-programmable pump contains chambers – like balloons – that range from two to12 or more inflatable chambers.
 The chambers fill with air sequentially and apply pressure at each compartment.
-The pressure can be applied on a sliding scale, depending on need, but there is no ability to manually adjust the single compartments.
+The pressure can be adjusted on a sliding scale based on individual needs, but there is no option to manually adjust the pressure in the individual compartments.

-- The single or multi-chamber, programmable pneumatic pumps are similar to the pumps described above but changes can be made to the chambers.
+- Single or multi-chamber programmable pneumatic pumps allow adjustments to individual chambers for customized treatment.
 You can adjust the pressure for each chamber, the length of time that the pump runs, and the inflation cycles.